Doctors Note Logo

 Important Relief: How Your Doctor Uses ACV to Balance Gut pH

-Apple cider vinegar can help balance gut pH by gently boosting stomach acid production to improve digestion, support healthy gut bacteria, and strengthen the lower esophageal sphincter when taken in the right dilution and timing.
-Doctors typically advise mixing one teaspoon of raw, unfiltered ACV in eight ounces of water before meals, starting slowly and monitoring tolerance to avoid side effects.
+Apple cider vinegar (ACV) may help balance gut pH by gently stimulating stomach acid production, which supports digestion, promotes healthy gut bacteria, and strengthens the lower esophageal sphincter.
+Doctors generally recommend mixing one teaspoon of raw, unfiltered ACV into eight ounces of water before meals, starting slowly and monitoring tolerance to minimize side effects like tooth enamel erosion or digestive irritation.

 answer background